 You can apply for a new grant only after a usage report for a grant previously received from the Foundation has been made.

 Grant or salary?

-As a rule, we award individual working grants, intended for full-time work, for private individuals who engage in artistic or scientific work.
+As a rule, we award individual working grants, intended for full-time work, for private individuals.
 Grants for collectives are project grants.